-The good news is that many major software vendors, including Microsoft*, IBM, Red Hat and others, agree with Intel and have already announced per-socket licensing policies – treating a multi-core processor as a single CPU.
+The good news is that many major software vendors, including Microsoft*, Red Hat and others, agree with Intel and have already announced per-socket licensing policies – treating a multi-core processor as a single CPU.

 Is there any downside to multi-core architecture?
 Is it possible that my application will run slower?

 Generally, any application that will work with an Intel single-core processor will work with an Intel multi-core processor.
 Multi-core platforms provide the next generation of performance, cost-efficiency and business value.
 For threaded applications, there is only upside.
 There are some exceptions to the rule such as well-threaded memory-intensive applications where memory requests can easily exceed the capacity of memory subsystem, which will diminish the performance of the application.
 Intel understands that not all applications – or more precisely, important operations within a given application – are amenable to parallelization or threading.
 In these cases, developers should encourage their customers to look for different usage or deployment models, make use of greater multi-tasking, or look for additional solution features or functionality that utilize the additional cores.

 The Move to Multi-Core Architecture Explained

 Why is Intel implementing multi-core architectures across its product line?